top of page

 “Mama said, You can’t hurry results.
 No, you’ll just have to wait.
 You gotta trust, give it time, no matter how long it takes”

-For weeks, mainstream media outlets have been disciplined in their messaging: do not expect to know on election night who will be the next President.
+For weeks, mainstream media outlets have been disciplined in their messaging: Do not expect to know on election night who will be the next President.

 Monday’s headline from The Hill is typical: “Why we probably won’t know who the next president is on election night.”